feideconnect/core-apis/docs/userinfo.md

 userid_sec must be of the form `p:<uuid>`.
 Authentication is not required.

+### Optional paramters

+- `usedefault`: Return a default image if no photo has been uploaded.
+Defaults to `true`.

 ### Return values

 - `200 OK`: On success.
 The image is returned as the response body.
-If no photo has been uploaded a default image  is provided.
-- `404 Not Found`: The requested userid_sec was not found.
+- `404 Not Found`: The requested userid_sec was not found, or no photo has been uploaded and `usedefault` is `false`.
 - `304 Not Modified`: If request has the `If-Modified-Since` header set to a timestamp equal or higher than the updated column for this group.